shred86/smart-home/server-setup.md

 ### Install & setup NUT clients (on second server):
 1. `sudo apt install nut-client`
 2. Restore NUT client config files

+## Setup iptables on enp3s0
+This is an added layer of security since the server is connected to the same network, via the second NIC port, the cameras reside on which is a separate VLAN with no access to the internet (or any other subnets on the network).
+This is to allow the [Frigate](https://frigate.video) service to directly record from the cameras without having to route through different VLANs (reduces significant overhead on the router).
+This firewall rule will block (drop) all access to the server accept for those initiated by Frigate since the Linux firewall is stateful.
+1. `sudo iptables -A INPUT -i enp3s0 -p all -j DROP` to drop all inbound traffic on enp3s0
+2. `sudo /sbin/iptables-save` to save the iptables to persist between restarts

 ## Backups
 ### Install rsync: